UPSC Mains - Overview

 UPSC Mains Cut Off

-- There are nine papers in the UPSC Mains round, and seven of them are merit ranking in nature.
-It means the marks scored in those seven papers will be considered for the preparation of the merit list.
+- Nine papers are in the UPSC Mains round, and seven are merit-ranking.
+It means the marks scored in those seven papers will be considered for preparing the merit list.

-- The other two papers, Paper-A and Paper-B are qualifying in nature, and candidates only need to score 25% to qualify in these papers.
+- The other two papers, Paper-A and Paper-B, are qualifying in nature, and candidates only need to score 25% to qualify for these papers.

 - The UPSC Mains Cutoff Marks will be out of 1750 marks.

-Below mentioned is the UPSC Mains Qualifying Marks 2020 for all the categories.
+Below mentioned are the UPSC Mains Qualifying Marks 2021 for all the categories.

 UPSC Mains Question Paper

-Candidates need to work really hard in order to crack a difficult exam like UPSC Mains.
-However, if the hard work is not done in the right direction then the results won’t be fruitful.
-That is why candidates must take a strategic approach while preparing for UPSC Mains 2022.
+Candidates need to work hard to crack a difficult exam like UPSC Mains.
+However, if the hard work is not done in the right direction, the results won’t be fruitful.
+That is why candidates must take a strategic approach while preparing for UPSC Mains 2023.

 UPSC Mains Question Paper 2021